2degrees/django-wsgi/docs/source/index.rst

 **twod.wsgi** unlocks Django applications so developers can take advantage of the `wealth of existing WSGI software
 <http://pypi.python.org/pypi?%3Aaction=search&term=wsgi>`_, as the other
 popular Python frameworks do.
-It won't break existing applications because it's 100% compatible with Django and you can start implementing the functionality offered by this library progressively.
+It won't break you existing Django applications because it's 100% compatible with Django and you can start using the functionality offered by this library progressively.
 It should be really easy to get started, particularly for developers who are familiar with frameworks like Pylons or TurboGears.

-Among many other things, one of the components alone solves `well-known limitations in Django
+Among many other things, one of the components alone provides `solutions to some enterprise requirements for Django
 <http://groups.google.com/group/django-developers/browse_thread/thread/c89e028a536514d3>`_:

-- It's now possible to run code on startup time, in an straightforward yet extremely flexible fashion, which will also work on development servers if you want it to -- not only when deployed on a production server.
+- It's now possible to run code at startup time, in an straightforward yet extremely flexible fashion, which will also work on development servers if you want it to -- not only when deployed on a production server.
 - You can now stop using a Python module to store your application settings, in